Skip to content

 Recommended For

-Pay N Play casinos in Sweden and Finland.
+• Pay N Play casinos in Sweden and Finland.
 Casino operators running or considering Pay N Play in regulated Nordic markets.
 Zimpler GO collapses registration and first deposit into a single bank authentication, with KYC pulled from the bank during the transfer.
-The flow is the same idea Trustly pioneered, executed with a different bank-partner network and a slightly more compliance-forward posture after the Swedish injunction saga.
+The flow is the same idea Trustly pioneered, executed with a different bank-partner network.
+Zimpler holds a Swedish FSA Payment Institution license and runs operator-side KYB; the 2025 Swedish Court of Appeal win against the Gambling Authority did not change that, only confirmed that gambling licensing sits with the operator rather than the payment provider.
 For new Nordic brands, having Zimpler GO alongside Trustly gives players a choice and routes around either provider's coverage gaps.

 Not Recommended For

-Crypto-first platforms.
+• Crypto-first platforms.
 Crypto casinos or platforms that need cryptocurrency deposits.
-Zimpler has zero crypto support.
-Pure A2A fiat.
-If players want to deposit in stablecoins or Bitcoin, you need CoinsPaid for iGaming crypto, NOWPayments for the broadest coin coverage, or Triple-A for stablecoin-first flows.
-Zimpler is a complement to a crypto processor, not a substitute.
+Zimpler has zero crypto support, pure A2A fiat.
+If players want to deposit in stablecoins or Bitcoin, you need CoinsPaid for iGaming crypto or NOWPayments for the broadest coin coverage, both of which process USDT and USDC.
+Zimpler is a complement to a crypto processor rather than a substitute.

-Operators needing card processing.
+• Operators needing card processing.
 Operators that need card acquiring as their primary deposit option.
-Zimpler is open banking only — no Visa, no Mastercard, no Amex.
+Zimpler is open banking only, with no Visa, no Mastercard, no Amex.
 Players without bank A2A familiarity (older demographics outside the Nordics, casual UK players, US users) will need a card path you cannot deliver through Zimpler.
-Nuvei, Worldpay or Solidgate handle that side.
+Nuvei, Worldpay or Paysafe handle that side.

 Geographic Coverage